 One thing this photo processing technique has taught me is that every single photo you take becomes a promise to your future self to deal with it later (one way or another), and sometimes the answer may be not to take the photo in the first place.

-Psst… if you use this referral link to sign up for Dropbox, you’ll get an extra 500 MB added to your 2 GB of free space.
+Psst⌠if you use this referral link to sign up for Dropbox, we’ll both get extra storage: 500 MB for Basic users and 1 GB for Plus.